Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Experiments and Results

 \subsubsection{Benchmark Study}

-We assess the performance of nnQC and compare it against benchmark methods on the synthetically degraded marks from ten datasets (PROSTATE-X and M\&M-2 are excluded).
-Figure~\ref{tab:correlation} reports the Pearson correlation coefficient ($r$) and Figure~\ref{tab:maes} the obtained MAE.
+\revisiontwo{We assess the performance of nnQC and compare it against benchmark methods on synthetically degraded masks from 12 datasets. \revisiontwo{PROSTATEx, M\&M-2, and Abdomen1K-CT are excluded from this study and held out for cross-dataset generalization assessment.}} Figure~\ref{tab:correlation} reports the Pearson correlation coefficient ($r$) and Figure~\ref{tab:maes} the MAE.

 Models relying solely on mask information, such as~\cite{galati2021efficient}, perform poorly with an average DSC MAE of \(0.36 \pm 0.10\), HD95 MAE of \(19.2 \pm 3.3\), and low correlations (DSC $r=0.21 \pm 0.23$, HD95 $r=0.13 \pm 0.12$).
 Liu et al.~\cite{liu2019alarm} achieves a better, but yet limited performance with an average DSC MAE of \(0.25 \pm 0.05\) and moderate correlations (mean DSC $r=0.62 \pm 0.11$).
 Both approaches exhibit broad, heavy-tailed error distributions, reflecting limited robustness across organs.
 Instead, models that also use information from the original image report a competitive performance, as observed in the results from Wang et al.~\cite{wang2020deep} (mean DSC $r=0.77 \pm 0.09$, mean HD95 $r=0.78 \pm 0.12$, average DSC MAE of 0.16$\pm0.15$ and average HD95 MAE of 11.2$\pm3.84$), confirming the importance of also encoding information from the original image.